 Now to the question:

-My team and I have been busy putting the final touches on the Forum website for its Monday launch, and I just completed the Frequently Asked Questions for Partners section.
+My team and I have been busy putting the final touches on the Community website for its Monday launch, and I just completed the Frequently Asked Questions for Partners section.
 In the FAQ section I answer questions like this one, as well as others regarding disclosure, couples sexual reintegration, and how to talk to children about addiction.

-So here’s a sneak peek into some of the great content in the Forum, and the answer to a question that haunts partners when the addict in their life engages in sexual activity with someone of the same gender:
+So here’s a sneak peek into some of the great content in the Community, and the answer to a question that haunts partners when the addict in their life engages in sexual activity with someone of the same gender:

 My partner has had same-sex sexual encounters.
 Is he/she gay or bi-sexual?

-If you’re in a heterosexual relationship and you discover that your partner has been sexual or has acted out with someone of the same gender, you likely feel confused and hurt.
+If you’re in a heterosexual relationship and you discover that your spouse has been sexual or has acted out with someone of the same gender, you likely feel confused and hurt.
 You may even lose interest in being with your partner sexually because of his/her sexual activities with someone of the same sex.

 Some people “re-enact” past traumas as part of their addictive behavior.
 They may unconsciously create situations or scenes that closely resemble an event (or a repeated event) in the past when they were sexually abused.
 If the past abuse was perpetrated by someone of the same sex, in a re-enactment the person will likely seek out the same type of person.
 When re-enactment is part of an addict’s pattern of acting out, it is important for him/her to seek the help of a mental health professional trained in the treatment of trauma.